BabylonJS-CharacterController

 Takes three parms

-- rate - rate of speed at which to play the aniamtion
+- rate - rate of speed at which to play the animation

 - loop - whether the animation should be looped or stop at end.